-I have never understood those people who have no interest in space.
-That’s like showing no interest in the questions that have occupied scientists and philosophers ever since mankind grew a brain large enough to use it for something other than gathering food.
-This is a film that portrays people who raise their head, look into the sky and reach out to touch it.
+I have never understood those who have no interest in space.
+That’s like showing no interest in the questions that have occupied scientists and philosophers ever since mankind grew a brain large enough to use it for something more than just hunting and gathering.
+This is a film that portrays people who raise their heads, look into the sky and reach out to touch it.
 I can truly sympathize.

-Strangely enough, the film was a box-office flop; one explanation could have been that astronaut John Glenn was a veteran Senator at the premiere of the film and some people thought it was just a propaganda tool meant to help him in the upcoming presidential elections.
+The film was a box-office flop; sadly, one explanation could be that astronaut John Glenn was a veteran Senator at the premiere of the film and some people thought it was just a propaganda tool meant to help him in the upcoming presidential election.

 But there was eventually progress and in 1961 Alan Shepard (Scott Glenn), one of the Mercury 7, became the first American in space.
 A year earlier, President Kennedy had stated an ambitious goal to put a man on the moon.
 Mercury was no longer a laughing stock.
 All the while, Chuck Yeager continued as a test pilot, proving every day in his own way how no man was ever more qualified to become an astronaut than him.

 Representing man’s yearning to push the limit